telee0/pan-os_cli/README.md

 ]
 ```

-If you use an IDE (e.g. PyCharm) for the scripts, configure the command line and the environment variable accordingly
+If you use an IDE (e.g. PyCharm) for the scripts, configure the command line and environment variables accordingly

 ```
 usage: pan-cli.py [-h] [-c [CONF]] [-v] [target]